Seer & Sundry

 One of the biggest lessons I have learned is that when we set goals, the ones we more easily reach usually have 2 common factors - steps to reach the goal and a due date of sorts.

 For example: If your goal is to run a marathon on August 1st then you would set steps in place to reach that goal such as running a certain number of miles a day or developing a diet that gives your body the nutrients it needs to be healthy enough to run that marathon.
+However, those life goals that are intangible and without a due date on can be more difficult to achieve.
+These are goals like building a business brand, achieve a mention in a favored magazine/blog/newspaper, or make $100,000. |

 None of these have dates set by outside sources like the marathon above and all of them have steps that will be individual to each person and no one right way to do it.
 With so many intangibles and variables, it is easy to see why achieving these goals feels almost impossible at times.